 Among these early dental researchers, Weston Price had the best photographs.
 He showed very clear examples of how, within one generation, the children of parents who had wide symmetrical faces and straight teeth developed narrow and irregular faces with crooked teeth after they abandoned their traditional diets and adopted a diet of modern processed food.

 Today Weston Price's work is used to justify the ingrediants of the Paleo diet, yet most of the changes he observed were due to the change in the texture of the food - not its ingrediants.
 The sugar and flour in the modern diet is the cause of the dramatic rise in cavities and gum disease, but the softness of our diet is the cause of the rise in tooth crowding and facial irregularities.
 Very similar tooth crowding and facial irregularities can be produced in animals just by softening their food.
-Eating a Paleo diet that consists of softened and highly refined versions of the foods that our ancestors ate, like flours made from nuts rather than grains, will do nothing to restore straight teeth and well proportioned faces.
+Eating a Paleo diet that consists of softened and highly refined versions of the foods that our ancestors ate, like flours made from nuts rather than grains, may very well help some people improve their health for reasons we still do not understand, but it will do nothing to restore the natural straight teeth and well proportioned faces of our ancestors.